 In many cases, the exact cause for blood in the semen is never determined.
-According to Harvard Medical School, most cases of blood in the semen are not serious and can be attributed to six causes: inflammation/infection, obstruction, tumors, vascular abnormalities, systemic factors, or trauma/medical procedures.
-(Harvard)
+Most cases of blood in the semen are not serious, especially if you’re 40 or younger.
+Below are some of the possible causes of bloody semen that your doctor might investigate.

-Sexually transmitted infections like chlamydia, gonorrhea, or herpes can also cause hematospermia.
+STIs (commonly referred to as sexually transmitted diseases, or STDs), such as chlamydia, gonorrhea, or herpes, can also cause blood in semen.
 Infections caused by viruses, bacteria, or fungi can also lead to this condition.

-If ducts like the ejaculatory duct are blocked, surrounding blood vessels can dilate and rupture.
-If your prostate is enlarged, it can put pressure on your urethra, and that can cause hematospermia.
+If ducts like the ejaculatory duct are blocked, surrounding blood vessels can dilate and break.
+If your prostate is enlarged, it can put pressure on your urethra, which can cause bloody semen.

 Benign polyps or malignant tumors in the prostate, testicles, epididymis, or seminal vesicles could lead to blood in your semen.